LingDong-/zdic-cli/README.md

 ### Downloading and compiling the dictionary files

-This repo does not contain the dictonary files themselves as they're too large.
+This repo does not contain the dictionary files themselves as they're too large.
 Instead, a shell script (`setup.sh`) is provided to automate the process:

 - Automatically download the original Kindle dictionary format (.PRC) from the internet.
 The download link hardcoded in `setup.sh` might fail in the future, in which case a google search for `汉典.prc` should yield alternative resources.
 - Automatically download a python library (kroo/mobi-python) for parsing mobi files.
 A rather old library and have some oddities, a find-and-replace script will be automatically run to patch some glitches in the source code :P